-- 1. Obey the bus driver's direction. - 2.
+- 1. Obey the bus driver's direction, including seating arrangements. - 2.
 Sit facing the front of the bus. - 3.
-Fighting, pushing, and shoving will not be tolerated on the bus. - 4.
+Wear a face mask. - 4.
+Fighting, pushing, and shoving will not be tolerated on the bus. - 5.
 Talk quietly.
-Screaming, shouting, loud talking, and obscene language will not be tolerated.
+Screaming, shouting, loud talking, and obscene language will not be tolerated. - 6.
+No eating, drinking or gum chewing is allowed. - 7.
+All students must stay in their seats while the bus is moving.

-- 5. No eating, drinking or gum chewing is allowed. - 6.
-All students must stay in their seats while the bus is moving. - 7.
-Keep hands, head, and feet, as well as all belongings inside the bus. - 8.
-The bus driver is authorized to assign student seating. - 9.
-Students must have a written request signed by parent/guardian and presented to the Main Office, prior to the end of the school day, to ride a different bus or stay for a school activity. - 10.
+- 8. Keep hands, head, and feet, as well as all belongings inside the bus. - 9.
+The bus driver is authorized to assign student seating. - 10.
+Students must have a written request signed by parent/guardian and presented to the Main Office, prior to the end of the school day, to ride a different bus or stay for a school activity. - 11.
 An adult must be visible to the bus driver at a home before a K-6 student will be let off the bus or the child will stay on the bus and return to the school.
 Parents/guardians will then be called to come to the school to pick up their child.

-B. Bus Drills
+B. BUS DRILLS